Online Learning

 If the contents of your nightstand ended up in a shoebox, what story would a museum one hundred years from now tell about you?

-At Black Creek Pioneer Village, we create exhibits from collections of 19th-century objects to help visitors understand what life was like for different communities in Canada’s past.
+At The Village at Black Creek, we create exhibits from collections of 19th-century objects to help visitors understand what life was like for different communities in Canada’s past.

 ACTIVITY